The short answer

 He also feels that restricting screens makes them a “forbidden fruit,” often making our children crave them more rather than teaching healthy usage.

-That doesn’t mean that we shouldn’t set some parameters around healthy screen time—but instead of focusing on the screen time limits themselves, Dr. Michael advocates for scheduling and sticking to non-screen time, such as going outside to play, taking a walk, or engaging in quality family time that doesn’t involve screens.
+That doesn’t mean that we shouldn’t set some parameters around healthy screen time—but instead of focusing on the screen time limits themselves, Dr. Rich advocates for scheduling and sticking to non-screen time, such as going outside to play, taking a walk, or engaging in quality family time that doesn’t involve screens.

 Embracing and prioritizing valuable non-screen time helps reduce technology use without strict restrictions.
 Often, screens themselves are not the problem as much as a lack of quality time, exercise, or outdoor time.